My greatest accomplishment in education is empowering children to become thriving lifelong learners.

 “I believe much of the success I have experienced in my career can be linked to two things: the high quality professional learning I participated in as a beginning teacher and the collaborative work I have done in Bend La-Pine Schools, both at the school level and at the district level,” Heather wrote in her Teacher of the Year application.
 “My greatest accomplishment in education is empowering children to become thriving lifelong learners.”

-As Oregon Teacher of the Year, Heather will serve as a spokesperson and representative for all Oregon teachers and will attend the Washington Recognition Week for Teachers of the Year in Washington, D.C. in April where she will meet President Obama and the U.S. Secretary of Education.
-Heather will also receive a $5,000 cash award and will be featured in a commercial produced by the Oregon Lottery, which is partnering with the Department to support the Oregon Teacher of the Year program.
+As Oregon Teacher of the Year, Heather served as a spokesperson and representative for all Oregon teachers and attended the Washington Recognition Week for Teachers of the Year in Washington, D.C. in April where she met President Obama and the U.S. Secretary of Education.
+Heather also received a $5,000 cash award and was featured in a commercial produced by the Oregon Lottery, which partners with the Department to support the Oregon Teacher of the Year program.

 Not only does she set high expectations for her students and herself, she is deeply committed to helping other educators learn and grow.

 Deputy Superintendent Salam Noor

 Know a great teacher?
 Fill out the nomination form and tell us what makes them exceptional!

 We notify qualifying nominees and invite them to apply for Teacher of the Year.